ksarith/Astroid-miner/vision-philosophy/00_vision.md

 If any part of it proves useful—fork it, critique it, improve it, or discard it.
 Whatever moves understanding forward.

+Iterative Development and Uncertainty
+This repository assumes that meaningful progress toward off-world industrial systems will occur through iterative experimentation, not complete designs developed in advance.
+Early models, prototypes, and simulations are expected to be: incomplete, wrong in important ways, and superseded by better understanding over time.
+Progress is measured not by polish, but by: reduction of unknowns, identification of failure modes, and closure of mass, power, and control loops at increasing scale.
+Designs that can be tested, falsified, and incrementally improved are favored over comprehensive but unverifiable plans.
+Iteration is not a temporary phase — it is the operating mode.

 Happy (slow, ugly, incremental) mining ☄️

 _Last updated: January 2026_